xak2000/nomad/website/source/guides/integrations/consul-connect/index.html.md

    }
 ```

-The `port` in the service stanza is the port the API service listens on.
+The `port` in the service block is the port the API service listens on.
 The
 Envoy proxy will automatically route traffic to that port inside the network
 namespace.